AlterX76/Wifi_AP_VPN/README.md

 <br/><br/>
 Technical details:
--> SnapVPN box works with protocol PPTP thus that is the protocol required on the server side -> PPTP is not as secure as other vpn technologies, thus don't share your connection to the world :)
+-> SnapVPN box works with protocol PPTP thus that is the protocol required on the server side -> PPTP is not as secure as other vpn technologies, thus don't share your server to the world :)
--> Soon a new box will be available for creating your vpn server using the cheapest solution (20 euro!)
+-> In case of windows vpn server, port 1723 on the router needs to be opened and redirected towards the windows machine -> Soon a new box will be available for creating your vpn server using the cheapest solution (20 euro!)
 <br/><br/>
 What you'll need:<br/>